 That’s All Brother

 Weighed down with parachutes and pounds of combat equipment, the boys sat in the plane’s rumbling hull as it sailed over the English Channel.
-They were nervous.
-They were scared.
+They were nervous and scared.
 Outside, streaking tracers flashed past.
 They heard the thudding and crackling of live ammunition slamming against the plane.
 If it penetrated, it could severely injure or kill them before they even made it to their jump point.
-If they survived until then, their troubles were just beginning, because they were about to partake in one of the most daring assaults in military history.
+If they survived until then, their troubles would only just begin, because they were about to partake in one of the most daring assaults in military history.
 Their plane, named “That’s All Brother,” had an important role in that assault.
-With 800 other C-47s behind it, “That’s All Brother” lead the charge in the first wave of the famous Normandy Invasion.
+With 800 other C-47s behind it, “That’s All Brother” led the charge in the first wave of the famous Normandy Invasion.

 It’s hard to imagine what it must have been like.
 There was no one for “That’s All Brother” to follow.
-It was all on her and her nervous crew.
+It all lay on her and her nervous crew.
 No matter what happened, or what waited for them, they would be first.
-Despite the fear and the struggle, the strong plane held together through it all, and survived to drop those nervous boys on their intense mission.
+Despite the onslaught, the strong plane held together and dropped those nervous boys to their intense mission.
 Under the proud leadership of “That’s All Brother,” the battle to liberate France began.

 It was enough to give any plane her stripes, but “That’s All Brother” wasn’t done with Europe.
 The plane went on to participate in Operation Market Garden, the fight to liberate the Netherlands from Nazi hands.
 It also played a role in the famous Bastogne campaign in the Battle of the Bulge.
 Finally, it partook in Operation Varsity, one of the last major offensives in the European theater, and the largest Airborne assault in a single day.

-After the war, her heroic deeds done, “That’s All Brother” was sold into the hands of private civilians.
-It was passed along between sixteen different owners.
-Through the years, its original mission became cloudy, and by 2008, its role as the leader in D-Day had slipped entirely off the pages of history.
-What was left of it, a rusting hulk, was acquired by Basler Turbo Conversions LLC, a conversion-company boneyard located in Oshkosh, Wisconsin.
-“That’s All Brother” was put on the slate for conversion to a BT-67 Turbo Prop plane.
+After the war, her heroic deeds done, “That’s All Brother” plopped into the hands of private civilians, passed along between sixteen different owners.
+Through the years, its original mission became cloudy, and by 2008, its leading role in the D-Day invasion had slipped entirely off the pages of history.
+What remained of it, a rusting hulk, got acquired by Basler Turbo Conversions LLC, a conversion-company boneyard located in Oshkosh, Wisconsin.
+“That’s All Brother” wound up on the slate for conversion to a BT-67 Turbo Prop plane.
 The original engines would be stripped and replaced with turbo props.
 The cockpit would be completely gutted, and the fuselage severely modified.
 A precious piece of history was about to be forever lost.

 With the plane fast approaching its sad demise, Staff Sgt.
-Matt Scales of the Alabama National Guard entered the story.
+Matt Scales of the Alabama National Guard entered the picture.
 He had been doing some research on John M. Donalson, the plane’s pilot.
 Like everyone else, Scales assumed “That’s All Brother” had been scrapped after the war.
-However, through his research efforts, the plane was discovered to be alive, albeit not so well, in the boneyard in Wisconsin.
+However, through deep and intense research, he discovered the plane was still alive, albeit not so well, in the boneyard in Wisconsin.
 The discovery came just in time, because it was weeks away from being torn apart for good.

 The Commemorative Air Force, a non-profit organization dedicated to the restoration of historical aircraft, became involved in the rescue of “That’s All Brother.”
 They launched an intensive fundraising campaign across the internet to pull the plane from the chopping block.
-They acquired the necessary funds just in time, and they didn’t stop at keeping it off the scrap heap.
-Instead, they decided to restore “That’s All Brother” to its complete historical prime.
+They acquired the necessary funds to pull it off the scrap heap, and they didn’t stop there.
+They decided to restore “That’s All Brother” to its complete historical prime.
 It would be a massive undertaking, and they combined their efforts with Basler Turbo Conversions.
-Work started fast with a dedicated team of engineers, veterans, and historians, and it continues to this day.
+Work started fast with a dedicated team of engineers, veterans, and historians, and it continues as of this writing.

-It’s a long journey ahead for “That’s All Brother.”
-As it hasn’t seen the sky in decades, incredible amounts of work are needed to get it in flying condition.
-Despite the challenges, the CAF hopes to have it flying for the D-Day reunion in Normandy in 2019.
-It is expected to be the last in which veterans will be able to attend.
+There’s a long journey ahead for “That’s All Brother,” with incredible amounts of work to get it in flying condition.
+Despite the challenges, the CAF hopes to have it flying for the D-Day reunion in Normandy in 2019, expected to be the last in which veterans will attend.

 I was thankful not only for the World War II generation and their great sacrifice, but also for people who want to preserve a part of that for future generations.
 An important piece of history will soon be restored to its prime.
-A fading picture will be given flesh.
-The past will be made new again.
-Memories will be resurrected.
+A fading picture will be given flesh, and the past made new again.
+Memories resurrected.
 We can hold the lessons in our hands, and hopefully then, we can learn from them.